-FIGURE 9-3: Apply a filter to change the way a picture looks.
 Incidentally, in Camera Settings, you can preserve the last-used filter automatically, rather than having to choose a filter each time you shoot.
-Choose Settings r Camera r Preserve Settings and flip the Filter switch to on.
+Choose Settings Camera Preserve Settings and flip the Filter & Lighting switch to on.
 You can also preserve the last shooting mode by flipping the Camera Mode switch to on.
 Same goes for the Live Photo feature.